Oct 24, 2023

 Consider your ideal audience too when designing the website.
 For example, Hello Ginger Creative applies a feminine style with pastel colors and serif fonts to target female entrepreneurs.

-Creating an online portfolio is a fantastic way to win new clients and capture leads.
+Creating an online portfolio is a fantastic way to get more clients and capture leads.
 It is a collection of project samples to demonstrate your skills and convince people that your services are worthy.

 The first step is to curate your best work by including four to six projects.
 This number can showcase project variety without overwhelming potential customers.
 If you want to show more, consider providing a filter on the portfolio page.